Last updated: 19 October 2020

 Low-Value Asset Pool

-A low-value asset pool is used for assets that cost less than $1,000 or for assets that have been depreciated for one or more years and are now below $1,000 in value.
+A low-value asset pool for the purposes of small business depreciation is used for assets that cost less than $1,000 or for assets that have been depreciated for one or more years and are now below $1,000 in value.

 When you pool low-value assets into the pool, you can calculate at a depreciation rate of 37.5% each year.